 OMK (Oh My Krishna!).
-That sounds like the verbage my marketing colleagues (and I) crafted for all our multi-national clients.
+That sounds like the verbiage my marketing colleagues (and I) crafted for all our multi-national clients.
 It seemed to take at least 20 brains and 20 years to get our mission statements developed and approved.
-After all that many head bangings and word smithing, no wonder the end results were a bit ethereal.
-Too much vata in the house.
+After all that many head bangings and wordsmithing, no wonder the end results were a bit ethereal.
+Too much Vata in the house.

 My great aunt Bess once proclaimed that her granddaughter gave a speech to a large crowd.
 My mom asked what she spoke about, and Bess replied, “I don’t know, but pearls fell from her mouth.”
 Don’t know about those pearls, but the apples don’t fall far from the tree.
 Bess’ son was an advertising copywriter.

 I think my Karma needed a zillion re-writes after decades of working on innocuous statements for noxious brands.
 But, hey, that’s why I decided to become a yoga therapist and chant 108 Hare Krishnas.

 So back to my own version of Webster’s.
 I’ll spell out my definition with my two-part breath.